 - Use room-temperature butter.

-- Use an electric mixer to help you get a fluffy buttercream.
+- Use an electric mixer to achieve a fluffy buttercream.

 - Always use the buttercream to decorate as soon as it has finished beating.